Directed by: Zack Snyder || Produced by: Charles Roven, Deborah Snyder

-I get it — if you prefer Reeve’s Superman or Adam West’s Batman, then Batman v Superman: Dawn of Justice probably isn’t for you, and quite frankly, probably isn’t for most general audiences despite being a $250 million+ tentpole blockbuster.
+I get it — if you prefer Christopher Reeve’s Superman or Adam West’s Batman, then Batman v Superman: Dawn of Justice probably isn’t for you, and quite frankly, probably isn’t for most general audiences despite being a $250 million+ tentpole blockbuster.
 But that’s Warner Bros’ and DC’s problem, not mine.
 I got the movie that I wanted, and I make no apologies for that.
 I understand that Dawn of Justice is not a perfect artistic rendition of psychological torment and physical trauma like, say, Nine Inch Nails’ The Downward Spiral (1994), but it’s no Disturbed album.
 Maybe it’s on the same level as Linkin Park’s angsty, yet occasionally hilarious Hybrid Theory (2000).
-It possess all the emotional turmoil and disturbing violence of a suicidal teenager’s fever dreams, with all the inherit lack of restraint, self-awareness, and nonsensical logic attributed thereto.
-But I guess we can’t have that in a Superman-movie, now can we?

-SUMMARY & EVALUATION: Batman v Superman: Dawn of Justice is as schlocky and over-the-top as its clunky title would imply, and yet I feel that’s kind of the point.
+SUMMARY & EVALUATION: Dawn of Justice is as over-the-top as its clunky title would imply, and yet I feel that’s kind of the point.
 Its many glaring problems, including its inconsistent pacing, confusing editing, and one particularly awful DC Extended Universe-commercial, are to be acknowledged; however, its characterizations make sense if you give them the chance, its music and visual style are memorable, and Zack Snyder delivers some of the best action direction in any graphic novel adaptation to date.

 ?
 When I see a superhero film, I want to walk out of the theatre crying! — Mike Stoklasa